Her Campus Logo Her Campus Logo

 Attending the oldest all-girls public high school in the country didn’t just teach me the meaning of sisterhood.
 It taught me the act of sisterhood.
 When girls are centered, we don’t shrink — we expand.
 We build.
 We lead.
 We create worlds where we are not an afterthought, but the foundation.
 And when we rise, we reach back to help the ones to come after us — because that’s what sisters do.

-Jayona Monique is a third-year Strategic Communications major with a minor in Marketing and a concentration in Public Relations at Hampton University.
-She currently serves as the PR & Marketing Co-Chair for the Hampton University chapter of Her Campus, where she leads branding strategy, campus visibility initiatives, and audience engagement efforts.
-She is also the Spring 2026 Wellness Editorial Intern with Her Campus Media, contributing to national lifestyle content focused on wellness, self-care, and personal growth.
+Jayona Monique is a third-year Strategic Communications major at Hampton University, with a minor in Marketing and a concentration in Public Relations.
+She serves as PR & Marketing Co-Chair for Her Campus at Hampton University and is the Spring 2026 Wellness Editorial Intern here at Her Campus Media.